Optimization of convolutional neural networks for background suppression in the PandaX-III experiment: Optimization of CNNs

-For the baseline model, the weight distribution of the top convolution layer is shown in Fig.~\ref{fig:weight_dis}.
-Only 6 of the weights have an absolute value larger than 0.5, including 2 positive ones and 4 negative ones.
-It suggests that only a small subset of channels contributes significantly to the final prediction value.
-Thus, our principle optimization work is done by adjusting the channel number $n$ in TopConv.
-The tested values are 5, 6, 7, 8, 9, 10, 16, 32, and 64.
-The \textbf{max-pooling} is chosen as the pooling function, because it shows better performance in detecting edges.
-The learning rate is set to be 0.001 after several tries, to balance the time cost and fluctuation of results.
+At last, we analyze the weight distribution of FC (the fully connected layer in Stage 10).
+The distribution is shown in Fig.~\ref{fig:weight_dis}, only 6 of the weights have an absolute value larger than 0.5, including 2 positive ones and 4 negative ones.
+It suggests that only a small subset of its input contributes significantly to the final prediction value.
+To a certain extent, it is also consistent with the visualization of the similarities clutering result of the high-level features.
+Thus, the principle optimization work is done by adjusting the channel number $n$ in TopConv (Stage 9).
+The tested values are 2, 4, 6, 8, and 10.

-To quantify the model's performance with a small prediction variance, we calculate the final score using the following strategy: \begin{itemize} \item only the epochs with validation accuracy is close enough ($delta<0.001$) to the maximum one are considered; \item for the qualified epochs, choose the weight from the first three epochs with the smallest validation loss values for prediction; \item the average prediction score is used as the final score to calculate the significance. \end{itemize}
+To quantify the model's performance with a small prediction variance, we calculate the final score using the following strategy: \begin{itemize} \item only the epochs with validation accuracy are close enough ($delta<0.001$) to the maximum one are considered; \item for the qualified epochs, choose the weight from the first three epochs with the smallest validation loss values for prediction; \item the significances are calculated with the average prediction score from selected weights. \end{itemize}

-The network is trained independently for three training sessions to reduce the fluctuation for each value of $n$.
+The network is trained independently for six training sessions to reduce the fluctuation for each value of $n$.
 The performance metrics are shown in Fig.~\ref{fig:metrics_opt}.
-For the average significance $\bar{\Xi}$, the default number $n=1792$ gives the lowest value as expected.
-The largest $\bar{\Xi}\approx 11$ is obtained when $n=8$ or $n=9$.
-Such significance means that the background rate is suppressed by 3 orders, with more than 35\% of signals retained.
-At small numbers of $n$, the signal efficiencies $\epsilon_s$ at the background rejection of $98\%$ is also higher than that from the baseline model with $n=1792$.
+For the average significance $\bar{\Xi}$, $n=1792$ and $n=2$ give the lowest values as expected, as they either have an excess or insufficient number of channels.
+With a small but sufficient number of channels, such as 8, the significance is improved further by 10\% with an average of 10.32.
+Such significance is resulted from a highly suppressed background rate by 3 orders, with more than 35\% of signals retained.